 But if you want to stay at that three-figure price level, the R10 is definitely what you should go for except in one case: when you need shot tracing for your recorded swings.
 In that case, you should look at the Rapsodo MLM, although you’ll currently need an iOS device for that.

 Moreover, if you have an even tighter budget of $500 or less and still want spin measurements, you should look at the FlightScope Mevo which is usable with both Android and iOS devices.

 The Approach R10 is simply a beast given its price.
-For the most part it has excellent accuracy, and although there is room for improvement in a few areas including indoor performance, I’m confident that Garmin will build on the R10 with updates and will likely continue to do so for years to come.
+For the most part it has excellent accuracy, and although there is room for improvement in a few areas including indoor performance, Garmin is building on the R10 with updates and will likely continue to do so for years to come.

 Thanks for reading my Garmin Approach R10 review.
 Are you interested in the R10?
 Have you tried it already?
 What’s your experience?
 Tell us about it in the comments below.

 Garmin Approach R10 Launch Monitor

-- Accuracy is mostly on par with the SkyTrak and Mevo+
+- Accuracy is almost on par with the SkyTrak and Mevo+

 - Readings on shots from 30-100 yards are spot on